frictionlessdata/datapackage/data-packages/index.md

   The name SHOULD be invariant, meaning that it SHOULD NOT change when a data package is updated, unless the new package version should be considered a distinct package, e.g. due to significant changes in structure or interpretation.
-Version distinction SHOULD be left to the version field.
+Version distinction SHOULD be left to the version property.
 As a corollary, the name also SHOULD NOT include an indication of time range covered.